 Senate Bill 1 (2009) required the Kentucky Department of Education (KDE), in collaboration with the Council on Postsecondary Education (CPE), plan and implement a comprehensive process for revising the academic content standards in all areas.
-This page documents the development of Kentucky's academic standards that collectively are known as the Kentucky Core Academic Standards (KCAS).
+This page documents the development of Kentucky's academic standards that collectively are known as the Kentucky Academic Standards (KAS).

 English/language arts and mathematics standards

 Citing a need for new common standards, 48 states joined together in the Common Core State Standards Initiative to develop new English/language arts and mathematics standards.
 The National Governors Association and the Council of Chief State School Officers coordinated the state-led effort.